WCCW Star Wars (1983): Results

+Independence Day Star Wars

-Independence Day Star WarsIndependence Day Star Wars (1983) was a professional wrestling supercard show that was held on July 4, 1983.
+Independence Day Star Wars (1983) was a professional wrestling supercard show that was held on July 4, 1983.
 The show was produced and scripted by the Dallas, Texas-based World Class Championship Wrestling (WCCW) professional wrestling promotion and held in their home area, Dallas/Ft.
 Worth, Texas.
 Several matches from the show were taped for WCCW's television shows and broadcast in the weeks following the show.
 The show was the eighth overall show in the "Wrestling Star Wars" event chronology.
 The show, held at the Fort Worth Convention Center, drew 12,000 spectators out if its estimated 18,000 seat capacity when configured for professional wrestling shows.

 Results

+Labor Day Star Wars

-Labor Day Star WarsLabor Day Star Wars (1983) was a professional wrestling supercard show that was held on September 5, 1983.
+Labor Day Star Wars (1983) was a professional wrestling supercard show that was held on September 5, 1983.
 The show was produced and scripted by the Dallas, Texas-based World Class Championship Wrestling (WCCW) professional wrestling promotion and held in their home area, Dallas/Ft.
 Worth, Texas.
 Several matches from the show were taped for WCCW's television shows and broadcast in the weeks following the show.
 The show was the ninth overall show in the "Wrestling Star Wars" event chronology.
 The show, held at the Fort Worth Convention Center, drew 11,573 spectators out if its estimated 18,000 seat capacity when configured for professional wrestling shows.

 Results

+Thanksgiving Star Wars

-Thanksgiving Star WarsThanksgiving Star Wars (1983) was a professional wrestling supercard show that was held on November 24, 1983.
+Thanksgiving Star Wars (1983) was a professional wrestling supercard show that was held on November 24, 1983.
 The show was produced and scripted by the Dallas, Texas-based World Class Championship Wrestling (WCCW) professional wrestling promotion and held in their home area, Dallas, Texas.
 Several matches from the show were taped for WCCW's television shows and broadcast in the weeks following the show.
 The show was the tenth overall show in the "Wrestling Star Wars" event chronology.
 The show, held at the Reunion Arena, drew 18,500 spectators out of its approximately 21,000 seat capacity.

 Results

+Christmas Star Wars

-Christmas Star WarsChristmas Star Wars (1983) was a professional wrestling supercard show that was held on December 25, 1983.
+Christmas Star Wars (1983) was a professional wrestling supercard show that was held on December 25, 1983.
 The show was produced and scripted by the Dallas, Texas-based World Class Championship Wrestling (WCCW) professional wrestling promotion and held in their home area, Dallas, Texas.
 Several matches from the show were taped for WCCW's television shows and broadcast in the weeks following the show.
 The show was the 11th overall show in the "Wrestling Star Wars" event chronology.
 The show, held at the Reunion Arena, drew 19,675 spectators out of its approximately 21,000 seat capacity.